How to create and use our Database?

 2. Click 'Click here to customize this form,' the following screen will pop up:

 Scroll down until you find 'Connection'

 The next two steps are regarding the function of your field.
 Select what you want to be able to do with your field: Search, Create or Search and create records.
 If you opt for Search, you will only be able to search for existing database records, and link them to your card.
-If you choose Create, on the other hand, you are only able to create new database records by filling out its record form from within the pipe.
-I opt for search and create, to be able to either link an already existing client or create a brand new one.
-After, you choose if you want just a single database entry to be able to be linked, or multiple entries.
-I choose a single entry, because I want only 1 database record for each of my clients.
+If you choose Create, on the other hand, you are only able to create new database records by filling out the record form within the pipe.
+I selected search and create so I'm able to either link an already existing client or create a brand new one.
+Afterwards, you decide if you want just a single database entry to be able to be linked, or multiple entries.
+I chose a single entry, because I want only 1 database record for each of my clients.

 Create a new record by publishing your record form